altaurog/pgcopy/README.rst

 * Support for many data types
 * Support for multi-dimensional array types
 * Support for schema and schema search path
+* Support for mixed-case table and column names
 * Transparent string encoding
 * Utility for replacing entire table